VirtuallyCreative/virtuallycreative-core/content/accessibility.md

     type: testimonials_section
   - section_id: lorem-ipsum
     title: Do you need to comply?
-    subtitle: 'if you''re in Ontario, most likely'
+    subtitle: 'if you''re in Ontario, most likely.'
     image_alt: lorem-ipsum
     content: >-
       ## Lorem ipsum